×

 Why does Apple refuse to give you a battery that lasts for days in the iPhone?

-In the world of smartphones, the battery has always been a weak point that has not been fully resolved.
-For years, a capacity of 5000 mAh remained a ceiling that was difficult to exceed, with incremental improvements that the user barely felt.
+In the world of smartphones, the battery has always been a weak point that has never been fully resolved.
+For years, a capacity of 5000 mAh remained a ceiling that was difficult to exceed, with incremental improvements that the user could barely feel.
 But suddenly, the landscape changed.
-Silicon-carbon batteries appeared, and battery capacity began to jump unprecedentedly.
-Phones like the OnePlus 15 (7300 mAh battery) and Honor Power 2 (10080 mAh battery) broke the rule, offering massive batteries inside slim and elegant designs.
-This raises a puzzling question: why are companies like Apple, Samsung, and Google still sticking to traditional lithium-ion batteries in their smartphones?
+Silicon-carbon batteries emerged, and battery capacity began to jump unprecedentedly.
+Phones like the OnePlus 15 (7300 mAh battery) and Honor Power 2 (10080 mAh battery) broke the rule, offering massive batteries within slim and elegant designs.
+This raises a puzzling question: why do companies like Apple, Samsung, and Google still stick to traditional lithium-ion batteries in their smartphones?

-From Phonegram.com, a close-up of an iPhone battery on a black surface, with tips for extending battery life.
+From Phonegram, a close-up of an iPhone battery on a black surface, with tips for extending battery life.

 Why does Apple ignore silicon-carbon batteries?